Is learning a new language on your bucket list? Frankly speaking, it can be pretty challenging.

 French is easy to learn for native English speakers because it shares similarities with English.
 According to the FSI ranking, it also falls under category I.

-Most French words have the same Latin root as English.
+Most French language words have the same Latin root as English.
 They also have similar cognates.

 Romanian also falls under the same category as English in the FSI ranking.
 It shares the same vocabulary as Italian, French, and Spanish, so it would be easy for native English speakers to learn.